 Price Elasticity of Demand

-The price elasticity of demand is associated with how less and how much more consumers will buy.
-It also measures how quantity demanded correlates to a change in price.
-Elasticity of demand equals a percent change in quantity divided a percent change in price.
-A small change in quantity and increase price causes inelastic demand that is less than 1.
+The price elasticity of demand is associated with how much less and how much more consumers will buy with a change in prices.
+It measures how quantity demanded correlates to a change in price.
+Elasticity of demand equals a percent change in quantity divided by a percent change in price.
+A small change in quantity resulting from an increase in price causes inelastic demand that is less than 1.
 In elastic demand prices and quantity are flexible due to the consumer taste or ability to substitute the item for another or cheaper product.
 “Elasticity of Demand equals a percent change in quantity divided by a percent change in price which equals a decrease in quantity divided by increase in price that is equal to 1 which represents the unit of elastic demand.
 When the price is inelastic the demand is perfect causing no effect (Wheelen & Hunger, 2010).”
 Zero percent change in quantity divided by zero percent change in price.
 To sum up the price elasticity of demand is when the price goes up total revenue goes down.
 When the price elasticity of demand goes down the total revenue goes up.

-The main reason that drives or generates revenue for Walmart is the low price of retail goods compared to its competitor.
-The lower price of Walmart stores encourages the consumer to purchase more products from their stores.
+The main factor that drives or generates revenue for Walmart is the low price of retail goods compared to its competitor.
+The lower prices at Walmart stores encourages the consumer to purchase more products from their stores.
 It has been seen that Walmart follows an everyday low-pricing strategy where prices of goods are lowered every day without having any real sales for a particular product.
 The low pricing strategy helps the company to generate revenue and put its strong hold in the market economy.

 Fixed and Variable Cost